-STEP 1.
-Campus Planning Associate VP All land-use applications and Subject Plans shall be referred to the Associate VP for Campus Planning and Facilities Management for analysis of consistency with the provisions of the Plan and for a determination of the process to be followed.
+All land-use applications and Subject Plans shall be referred to the Director of Campus Planning for analysis of consistency with the provisions of the Plan and for a determination of the process to be followed.

 STEP 2.
-Campus Planning Committee Meeting One Not Applicable
+Campus Planning Committee Meeting One

+Not Applicable